mrisher/smtp-sts/reporting.md

 * `starttls-not-supported`: This indicates that the recipient MX did not support STARTTLS.
-* `invalid-certificate`: This indicates that the certificate presented by the receiving MX did not validate.
 * `certificate-host-mismatch`: This indicates that the certificate presented did not adhere to the constraints specified in the STS or DANE policy, e.g. if the CN field did not match the hostname of the MX.